 In the interest of fairness for the test, the bulk of the review of the Vox MSB25 Mini Superbeetle was performed through the same Marshall cabinet as the other amps, but we did, of course, try it paired with the speaker cab it came packaged with.

-The controls were straight forward – and the classic Vox chicken head dials were a nice touch.
-On the panel there was voume and gain controls as well as bass and treble, and even reverb and tremolo.
-The reverb and trem were well received, and helped to provide a bit of extra shimmer.
+The controls were straight forward and the classic Vox chicken-head dials are a nice touch.
+On the panel are volume and gain controls, as well as bass and treble, and even reverb and tremolo.
+The reverb and trem were well-received, and helped to provide a bit of extra shimmer.
 We were, however, disappointed to find that there was no control for the mids or presence, something that is present on other amps at a similar price point.

-With pedals running into the Superbeetle we got great results at low to mid volumes, just as expected based on the dry signal headroom.
-It handled overdrive well, and gave us some really nice, classic British rock tones at bedroom levels, and didn’t really start to get muddy, even with tons of reverb until we pushed it past about 50% volume and 75% gain.
+With pedals running into the Superbeetle, we got great results at low-to-mid volumes, just as expected based on the dry-signal headroom.
+It handled overdrive well and gave us some really nice, classic British rock tones at bedroom levels.
+It didn’t really start to get muddy, even with tons of reverb, until we pushed it past about 50% volume and 75% gain.

 An almost microscopic all tube amp that’s dripping with classic tone

 If you’re in search of proper vintage tube tones at home but you’re unable to crank a full size tube amp enough to get that screaming overdrive, then you’ve got to check out this 1 Watt Blackstar amp.
 It’s an absolute blast to hear the genuine saturated tube breakup from this thing at bedroom levels.